-We all know that turning a made hand into a bluff by accident can be a pretty serious mistake.
+Turning a made hand into a bluff by accident can be a pretty serious poker mistake.

 If a worse hand is never going to call and a better hand is never going to fold, you've successfully done just that - made a big mistake.

 But quite often a better hand will fold and you can take the very bottom of your showdown-value range, turn it into a bluff and get a laydown.

 Basically you take a hand that has some showdown value and give it more value as a bluff.

 $1/$2 No-Limit game; effective stacks $300.

 You're dealt 78.
 Your good, hand-reading opponent raises to $8 and you call on the button.

 The flop comes 8JK.
 Your opponent bets $14 and you call.
 The turn comes J. Your opponent bets $30 and you call again.